 Most of my vision-centric posts on this blog so far have focused on the more dramatic of my conditions, myopic macular degeneration.
 But after seeing my ophthalmologist last week, I had the harsh reminder that the underlying cause of my MMD still comes with it’s own frustrations.
 Most notably, the relationship between pathological myopia and visual acuity.

-As discussed in an earlier post, pathological (or degenerative) myopia is the progressive elongation of the eyeball.
+Pathological (or degenerative) myopia is the progressive elongation of the eyeball.
 While it is common for people to have myopia (or near-sightedness), it becomes severe in a small percentage of individuals.

 Typically when people reach their 20s to 30s, their eyes settle and don’t experience continual major growth or changes.
 For people with pathological myopia, the eye grows longer than it should, altering its shape from spherical to oblong.
 It is responsible for the strain to the retina that causes lacquer cracks, tears and abnormal blood vessels which can develop into myopic macular degeneration.

 Visual acuity measures the clarity of your best corrected vision (that is, while wearing prescribed contacts or glasses).
 A person with 20/20 vision can see clearly at 20 feet what should normally be seen at that distance.
 Someone with a visual acuity of 20/100 must be as close as 20 feet to see what a person with normal vision can see at 100 feet.
-The interactive chart below from All About Vision allows you to see how images and letters appear at different levels of visual acuity.

 The Impact of Pathological Myopia on Visual Acuity